uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 )])
 #figure(image("figures/poisson_injury_coefficients.jpg", width: 80%), caption: [Poisson injury model coefficients])
 #v(1em)
+The Poisson model was selected due to the non-negative count nature of the injury variable and its suitability for modeling frequency-based outcomes.
+However, the regression output indicates weak statistical significance for most predictors, including borough dummy variables, meteorological features, and the Heat Vulnerability Index (HVI).
+Coefficient patterns also demonstrate instability, particularly for Staten Island, which exhibits wide confidence intervals and irregular magnitudes.
+These issues are consistent with the sparse distribution of non-zero values and the heavy concentration of zeros across the dataset.
+#v(1em)
 === 3.1.3 Negative Binomial Model (Fatality)

 #align(center, [Table 7.
 Negative Binomial Regression Model Results for Fatalities